irtazahashmi/pytspl/doc/tutorials/reading_custom_datasets.rst

 =========================================================
-Reading Custom Datasets and Building a Simplicial Complex
+Loading Custom Datasets and Building a Simplicial Complex
 =========================================================

 In this tutorial, we provide examples to read data and build a simplicial